xyphro/UsbGpib/README.md

 ## Firmware version

-Finally I implemented a command to query the USB adapters firmware version :-)
+Finally I implemented a command to query the USB adapters' firmware version :-)

 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 print(dev.query('!ver?'))
 ```

-## Shorten ressource strings (Matlab)
+## Shorten resource strings (Matlab)

-A user discovered that Matlab has a limitation in the VISA ressource string length and shared a pull request to reduce the length.
+A user discovered that Matlab has a limitation in the VISA resource string length and shared a pull request to reduce the length.
 I expose this now first time in the baseline firmware with the following options.

-This setting is stored in eeprom = non volatile.
+This setting is stored in EEPROM = non volatile.

 ### Limit the USB serial number to a length of 20 characters
 ```